COVID-19 VACCINE, TESTING AND OTHER RESOURCES (including consent forms)

 All Florida residents are now eligible to receive any COVID-19 vaccine as prescribed by the Food and Drug Administration.
 The Pfizer vaccine is authorized for persons age 16 and up.
 The Moderna and Janssen (Johnson and Johnson) vaccines are authorized for persons age 18 and up.

 How do I make an appointment for a vaccine?

 Pre-registration for vaccines is available at https://myvaccine.fl.gov/ or by calling

 Publix is now offering COVID-19 vaccination at all five Bay County locations.
 To check availability or make an appointment, visit https://www.publix.com/covid-vaccine.

-Walmart will soon be offering COVID-19 vaccines at all five Bay County locations through the federal pharmacy program.
+Walmart is offering COVID-19 vaccines at all five Bay County locations through the federal pharmacy program.
 To check availability or make an appointment, visit walmart.com/COVIDvaccine.

-Winn Dixie will soon be offering COVID-19 vaccines at two Bay County locations.
+Winn Dixie is offering COVID-19 vaccines at two Bay County locations.
 To check availability or make an appointment, visit https://www.winndixie.com/pharmacy/covid-vaccine.